ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Get Data
 ============

-The WM regression tests (RTs) require input files to run.
+The WM RTs require input files to run.
 These include static datasets, files that depend on grid resolution and initial/boundary conditions, and model configuration files.
 On Level 1 systems, the data required to run the WM RTs are already available in the following locations: